icinganalysis/icinganalysis.github.io/content/conditions_cd.md

 Small airfoils have a higher Cd value due to ice partly because Ac, the ratio of potential ice accumulation thickness to chord length, is higher for the same icing conditions.
-Also, the Ko value is larger for small airfoils, and Ko is an important component in the drag correlation.
 This approximates the ice shape being a larger portion of the chord length.
 Also, the Ko value is higher for a shorter chord length, and ko is a component in the correlation of iced Cd.